 This program is focused on immersion, providing ways for you to not only experience a foreign culture, but to contribute to it.
 In addition to your teaching opportunities, teachers will have the chance to travel on weekend, holiday breaks, and designated school vacation days.
 Teachers are responsible for all of their vacation arrangements and costs and have been able to travel all over Taiwan.

 Participants in this program typically come from schools like Brigham Young University, BYU-I, University of Utah, Utah State, Weber State, Arizona State University, and many others throughout Utah and the United States and Canada.

 Follow us on Instagram to see what teachers are up to and see what vacations can look like while you're living in Taiwan!
 We're consistently posting to answer questions, showing off the cities and vacations you can experience as a teacher in Taiwan, and more.
 Follow us at @ilpadventurepro.

-We are currently accepting applications for the January 2023 contract!
+We are currently accepting applications for contracts starting in July 2023 and January 2024!
 Get started by submitting your online application here, or clicking the button below.
 Applications are accepted no earlier than 1 year in advance.
 We highly recommend starting the application about 6 months prior to the semester you wish to go, to help increase your chances at an available opening.
 We're so excited for your international adventure!